AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

+-   Provides dedicated hardware resources and physical isolation.
+-   Supports encrypted computing based on Intel® SGX.
+-   Has failover disabled by default.

+    You can call the [ModifyInstanceMaintenanceAttributes](/intl.en-US/API Reference/Operations and monitoring/ModifyInstanceMaintenanceAttributes.md) operation to modify the maintenance action.
+Set ActionOnMaintenance to AutoRedeploy to enable failover.

+-   Offers a CPU-to-memory ratio of 1:4.
+-   Uses 3.7 GHz Intel® Xeon® E3-1240v6 \(Skylake\) processors that deliver a turbo frequency of 4.1 GHz.
 -   Is an instance family in which all instances are I/O optimized.
 -   Supports standard SSDs and ultra disks only.
--   Offers a CPU-to-memory ratio of 1:4.
--   Uses 3.7 GHz Intel® Xeon® E3-1240v6 \(Skylake\) processors that deliver a maximum turbo frequency of 4.1 GHz.
+-   Supports VPCs only.
 -   Provides high network performance with a packet forwarding rate of 2,000 Kpps.
--   Supports VPCs only.
--   Provides dedicated hardware resources and physical isolation.
--   Disables failover by default.

-    You can call the [ModifyInstanceMaintenanceAttributes](/intl.en-US/API Reference/Operations and monitoring/ModifyInstanceMaintenanceAttributes.md) operation to modify the maintenance action.
-Set ActionOnMaintenance to AutoRedeploy to enable failover.

--   Supports Intel® SGX.
--   Suits to the following scenarios:
+-   Suits the following scenarios:
     -   Workloads that require direct access to physical resources or that require a license to be bound to the hardware
     -   Gaming and finance applications that require high performance
     -   High-performance web servers